 Also, remember to always respond to customer reviews, even if it’s just a quick thank you!
 This shows you’re a highly engaged business owner, which sends a positive signal to Google but is also something potential customers want to see.

-To really take advantage of everything Google My Business has to offer, read this ultimate guide on how to optimize your Google My Business listing.
+To really take advantage of everything Google Business Profile has to offer, read this ultimate guide on how to optimize your Google Business Profile listing.